What are the differences between the Original Metal Connectors and the new Cubitz® Polymer Connectors?

 Abstracta’s original connectors are best used in semi-permanent to permanent displays, and furniture.
 The metal connectors will hold tubes rigidly in place, whether horizontally, vertically, or at the corners.
 They can be disassembled and reassembled using the Abstracta Tools, but not as easily as the Cubitz Connectors.
 They are inventoried in the four stock Abstracta finishes.
 Cubtiz is only available in Matte Black.

-Cubitz Connectors are designed especially for use where the displays/shelving may be put together and taken down often, such as trade shows and arts and crafts fairs, as in “Easy-up-easy-down”.
+Cubitz Connectors are designed especially for use where the displays/shelving may be put together and taken down often, such as trade shows and arts and crafts fairs.
 The difference is that the connectors are a new polymer composite versus the all-metal, zinc connectors of the original system They are only available in Matte Black color, although they look good with the other Abstracta tube colors.
 They are not available in the following connector types: 2F, 3P & 4P.
 If you require any of those styles with your Cubitz unit, you would need to order those particular pieces in the Original Metal Connectors.

 How much weight can each Abstracta shelf hold?

 A tempered glass shelf will hold 35 – 40 pounds.
 Weight will also vary based on alternative shelf materials and the thickness of the material.
 Our recommendation is no more than 35 pounds per shelf.